Previous dayFebruary 6, 2026Next day

 7.5 km---✓ ReviewedUSGS →

-A magnitude 2.4 earthquake was recorded 102 km SSE of Akutan, Alaska on February 6, 2026 at 22:14 UTC.
-Coming 1 hours after a magnitude 3.7 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+The USGS recorded this magnitude 2.4 earthquake 102 km SSE of Akutan, Alaska at 22:14 UTC on February 6, 2026.
+It arrived roughly 1 hours after a larger magnitude 3.7 mainshock in the same 20 km area, placing it within the typical aftershock window.
 This was a shallow crustal earthquake, focused at 7.5 km depth.
-Coordinates: 53.294°, -165.136°.
+The epicenter is at 53.294°, -165.136°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-06